japgolly/clear-config/README.md

 * what values each config source provided
 * what config keys are in use
 * what the total, resulting config is
-* which config is still hanging around is actually stale and no longer in use
+* which config is still hanging around but is actually stale and no longer in use

 *(sample report below)*